-The Dreadnought is a priority medical service for seafarers (and, in some cases, wives, husbands and children) based at Guy's and St Thomas' Hospital in London.
+The Dreadnought is a priority medical service for seafarers (and, in some cases, wives, husbands and children) based at St Thomas’ Hospital in London.

 It is not a separate unit in the hospital — patients are treated in whatever ward or facility is best suited to their needs.
 The aim is to treat you as quickly as possible and allow you to return to work.